David Miller (South African cricketer)

 David Andrew Miller (born 10 June 1989) is a South African professional cricketer.
 He currently plays for South African national team in limited overs cricket.
 He is an aggressive left-handed middle order batsman and an occasional wicket-keeper.
-He holds the record for the second fastest T20I century among full member ICC nations, and the fastest against full member opposition, achieving the milestone in 35 deliveries.
+He holds the record for the second fastest T20I century among full member ICC teams against full member opposition, tied with Rohit Sharma, achieving the milestone in 35 deliveries.

-He plays domestic cricket for the Dolphins and for Multan Sultans in Pakistan super League and for the Lucknow Super Giants in the Indian Premier League.
+He plays domestic cricket for the Dolphins and for Multan Sultans in Pakistan super League and for the Delhi Capitals in the Indian Premier League.
 He also represents the South Africa national cricket team in both One Day International (ODI) and Twenty20 International cricket.
 In September 2018, Miller announced that he would no longer be available to play first-class cricket.

 Domestic career

 Miller made his first-class debut in the Dolphins' final game of the 2007–08 domestic SuperSport Series, scoring a half-century in the first innings in which he batted.

 Miller made eight appearances in the one-day MTN Domestic Championship competition of the same season, though his final match was abandoned after just three overs.
 Miller scored an average of 13 runs throughout the competition, which saw the Dolphins finish in fifth place in the league.

 Miller played two matches in the Pro20 Series Twenty20 competition for the Dolphins, who finished as defeated finalists in the competition.

 In May 2018, Miller was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the tournament.

 In October 2018, Miller was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in KwaZulu-Natal's squad, ahead of the 2021–22 cricket season in South Africa.